-AHIS-4511 Museums, Memory, and Curatorial Practice Museums, Memory, and Curatorial Practice 3 credits Art History
+AHIS-4511 Museums, Memory, and Curatorial Practice

-Prerequisite: 15 Credits AHIS; or instructor permission
+Prerequisite: 15 Credits AHIS; permission of the Instructor

 This course focuses on the development of the public art museum in the 19th century and the institutional changes of the consumption and representation of art from the Early Modern Period to the present.
-Students will consider the changing roles and responsibilities of museums as social institutions and as a site for knowledge production.
-Issues to be explored include exhibitions and display practice, institutional critique; curatorial practices; collections policies, repatriation of cultural property, decolonizing and indigenizing methodologies; community engagement; and critical heritage.
+Students will consider the changing roles and responsibilities of museums as social institutions and as site for knowledge production.
+Issues to be explored include: exhibitions and display practice, institutional critique; curatorial practices; collections policies, repatriation of cultural property, decolonizing and indigenizing methodologies; community engagement; and critical heritage.

-AHIS-4513 Craft and Food
+AHIS-4513 Food, Craft, Culture

 Craft and food have always been intimately connected.
-From early artisanal production out of sheer necessity to the extravagances of the table in the eighteenth and nineteenth centuries to today's resurgence of artisanal foods, this course will explore the morals, manners and materials of craft and food.
+From early artisanal production out of sheer necessity to the extravagances of the table in the eighteenth and nineteenth centuries to today's resurgence of traditionally inspired artisanal food and the surge of hybrid-fusion cuisines, this course will explore the morals, manners and materials of craft and food.